douglaslloyd/integration-platform-docs/docs/integration-manager/file-folder-listener/file-folder-listener-service.md

 The File Folder Listener uses OAuth 2.0 Device Authorization (https://datatracker.ietf.org/doc/html/rfc8628) to securely connect to the Integration Manager API.

-:::caution[Note]
+:::caution[Important]

-We strongly recommend enabling HTTPS for your Integration Manager server to protect your data across the wire.
+We strongly recommend that you enable HTTPS for your Integration Manager server to protect your data across the wire.
 For more information, see [Enabling HTTPS](../server-administration/security-enabling-https).

 :::